magicmemories/eks-helm-deploy/README.md

   # uses: magicmemories/eks-helm-deploy@485fd8cfb4ad4f7f20c75a5327aa740cf5331c34
   uses: magicmemories/eks-helm-deploy@0.0.5
   with:
+    # If set, upgrade process rolls back changes made in case of failed upgrade.
+    atomic: # optional
     # AWS credentials used to login to eks.
     aws-secret-access-key:
     # AWS credentials used to login to eks.